chambrin/chambrin/README.md

 <p  style="color: #d93a7c">

-I am a French student!</span> I don't like Apples.
-Passionate about design and the web, it became my professional life goal .
+I am a French student!</span>Passionate about design and the web, it became my professional life goal .
 Currently I'm preparing to became a freelancer.
 I prefer tacos than kebabs and I like the planet and traveling on it,I often o in the French Alps to hike there.
 little minds discuss people